runwhen-contrib/runwhen-local/docs/Getting_Started-Running_in_Kubernetes.md

 <summary>Advanced Helm Deployment - Enable Built-in Terminal</summary>

-The built-in terminal is disable by default for Helm deployments (as otherws with access to the service could then run commands with the built-in kubeconfig).&#x20;
+The built-in terminal is disable by default for Helm deployments (as otherwise with access to the service could then run commands with the built-in kubeconfig).&#x20;

 To enable the terminal during helm installation:&#x20;